shivam091/personal-blog/code-of-conduct.md

 - The only interaction channel is the [contact page](/contact).
 - Any communication must be constructive, relevant, and free from harassment, hate speech, or spam.

+## Enforcement

+I reserve the right to ignore, block, or report any communication that violates this Code of Conduct or applicable laws.
+Repeated or serious violations may be reported to service providers or relevant authorities if necessary.

 ## Reporting

 If you notice or experience a violation of this Code of Conduct in relation to this blog, please report it via the [contact page](/contact).